 'One day at a time'

 My now 11 year relationship with cancer started in 2007, I discovered a lump and within one week my tumour was removed and suddenly I was in day-care oncology having my first infusion of chemotherapy.
 My children were 12, 13 and 15 at the time and I was terrified that they would lose their mother.
-6 sessions of chemotherapy followed by 32 radiotherapy treatments later I was given the all clear.
+After six sessions of chemotherapy, followed by 32 radiotherapy treatments, I was given the all clear.

 In 2009 I was diagnosed with secondary breast cancer, some of the cancer cells had travelled from my breast to my liver and metastasised there.
 I was devastated.
-But, thanks to breakthroughs in Breast cancer Research there was an answer.
-I was started on intensive chemotherapy for nine months followed by a maintenance dose for the following two years.
-The liver tumours become inactive and I began once again to get a glimmer of hope that I might just survive this - and I did thanks to research.
+But, thanks to breakthroughs in breast cancer research, there was an answer.
+I began a course of intensive chemotherapy for nine months, followed by a maintenance dose for the following two years.
+The liver tumours became inactive and I began once again, to get a glimmer of hope that I might just survive this - and I did - thanks to cancer research.

-After treatment I was started on CT scans every three months.
-Five years into the three monthly scans, I was told ‘You have a brain tumour”.
+I have CT scans every three months and five years into the three-monthly scans, I was told “You have a brain tumour”.
 The breast cancer cells had travelled to my brain.
 The thought of cancer in my brain was horrific, terrifying.

-I had the tumour removed followed by a very specific stereotactic radiotherapy and eventually I was declared fit and in remission again.
-I now have three monthly scans and amazingly things are good again.
+I had the tumour removed, followed by very specific stereotactic radiotherapy and eventually I was declared fit and in remission again.
+I continue to have three-monthly scans, and thankfully, things are good again.
 It is amazing what you can get used to.

-I’m living proof that research works, against all the odds and with the right treatments I have been able to see my kids reach their 20’s and begin their adult life’s.
+I’m living proof that research works.
+Against all the odds and with the right treatments I have been able to see my kids reach their 20s and begin their adult lives.
 Without research like this, quite simply, this would not have been possible.

-Please support Cups Against Breast Cancer in whatever way you can again this October.
-I am living proof that your fundraising gives hope to all our mothers, sisters, friends, hope for a future where every form of breast cancer has a treatment.
+Thank you for your support for cancer research and please support Cups Against Breast Cancer in whatever way you can again this October.
+I am living proof that your fundraising gives hope to all, hope for a future where every form of breast cancer has a treatment.